 We try to keep articles and pages on GDPRhub as consistent and understandable as possible.
 Given the very different national traditions on citation and formatting in legal writing, we have tried to develop a middle ground that ensures that all readers can fully understand the articles on GDPRhub.
 Please follow this guide when editing GDRPhub.

 - 2 Constructing your sentences

 General hints when editing GDPRhub[edit | edit source]

-GDPRhub aims at making legal texts from across the EU accessible for everyone.
+GDPRhub aims at making legal texts from across the EU accessible to everyone.
 At the same time the legal culture has very local traditions, customs and styles.
 We therefore ask all editors to follow these basic principles for the sake of consistency:

 - Use Simple English, as English is not the first language for most readers.

 - Try to use English formatting (e.g. 1,000 or 1000 instead of "1.000"), but not American formatting (28.5.2018, not 5/28/2018).

 - Provide the necessary context, so that a foreign reader (that may not know the local procedure or facts) can follow you.